saskiavanstek/MS-4015-Build-Custom-Agent-for-Microsoft-Teams/Instructions/Labs/01-exercise-template.md

     a.
 Copy and paste the following values, as you will need them in the upcoming tasks: **Endpoint**, **API key**, and **Azure Search Resource Key**.
 You can also leave this window open to collect these values for the upcoming tasks.

- ## Create and test custom agent in Test Tool
+ ## Create and test custom agent in Test Tool and Teams

 Now let's, ...